Emilianopp/WeightRoomTraffic/README.md

 # WeightRoomTraffic
 Western Weight Room traffic analytics.
-Please download and read <a href="https://github.com/Emilianopp/WeightRoomTraffic/blob/main/WeightRoomReport.pdf">ok</a>
+Please download and read <a href="https://github.com/Emilianopp/WeightRoomTraffic/blob/main/WeightRoomReport.pdf">WeightRoomReport.pdf</a>
-This project was put on pause due to the COVID-19 epidemic
+This project was put on pause due to the COVID-19 epidemic.

 Future features are:
 * Periodically downloading necessary data to make traffic prediction